fadein/cs1440-hw3/README.md

+# This message is brought to you by the number 1

-# This data comes from the US Federal Gov't Bureau of Labor and Statistics
+Employment and wage data courtesy the US Federal Government Bureau of Labor and Statistics

 * https://www.bls.gov/cew/datatoc.htm
 * https://data.bls.gov/cew/doc/titles/industry/industry_titles.htm